mvolkmann/MyUnixEnv/notes/VueNotes.md

 the `.vue` files contain script tags that look like `<script lang=“ts”>`.
 So the project is ready for you to use TypeScript, but the generated code does not.

+## Nuxt

+This is a library that uses Vue to generate static sites or create web applications perform server-side rendering.
+It also supports code splitting and hot reloading.